 The purpose of the Pastoral Formation Program at St. Mary’s Seminary is to help seminarians understand the dynamics of Catholic parishes in the Church today and learn how to apply their theological and pastoral education to the realities of parish life.
-For that purpose, select local parishes are the sites of pastoral training for every seminarian.
-The seminary faculty leads the process of mentoring, evaluation, and theological reflection on parish experience so that seminarians develop the necessary leadership skills for priestly ministry today.
+For that purpose, select local parishes and hospitals are the sites of pastoral training for every seminarian.
+The seminary faculty leads the process of mentoring, evaluation, and theological reflection on pastoral experience so that seminarians develop the necessary leadership skills for priestly ministry today.

 The Pastoral Formation Program includes five integrated components: parish ministerial service, academic courses, seminary workshops, faculty mentoring, and pastoral team learning.